SNEWS2/snewpy/doc/nb/README.md

 ## AnalyticFluence

-This notebook demonstrates how to generate your own supernova model by manually specifying the luminosity, mean energy and mean squared energy for all three neutrino flavors.
+This notebook demonstrates how to use the `Analytic3Species` class from `snewpy.models` to create an analytic supernova model by specifying the luminosity, mean energy and mean squared energy for three neutrino flavors.

 ## AnalyticModel